cfeeling/mdo-grid/README.md

 4. Configure the plugin.
 Below is an example of a FULL configuration, inside a controller:

 ```

+// Assuming you have injected your initial data from the route's resolve feature
+initialData = [someObject, someOtherObject];
+initialDataCount = 100;

 // Some object that contains the filters
 var filters = {
 	email: null